VAX 8000

 The VAX 8000 is a discontinued family of superminicomputers developed and manufactured by Digital Equipment Corporation (DEC) using processors implementing the VAX instruction set architecture (ISA).

-The 8000 series was introduced in October 1984 with the 8600, taking over the high-end of the VAX lineup.
-Originally known as the 11/790, it offers performance roughly double that of the earlier 11/780.
+The 8000 series was introduced in October 1984 with the 8600, taking over the high end of the VAX lineup.
+Originally known as the 11/790, it offers performance roughly four times that of the earlier 11/780.
 It was succeeded by the 8650 (formerly the 11/795) in December 1985.
 January 1986 saw the introduction of the 8200 and 8300 families in the mid-range.
 The 8800 replaced the 8600s at the high end in 1987, with the 8700 and 8500 being lower-performance versions of these systems.
 DEC also offered various clusters of these machines with a variety of model numbers.
 As with other VAX systems, they were sold with either the VMS or Ultrix operating systems.

-It was intended that the 8800 was to have been replaced by the VAX 9000 on the high end, but the VAX 6000, originally a mid-range model replacing the 8700/8500, was upgraded to provide almost the same level of performance of the 8800 but at half the cost.
-The 9000 ultimately failed in the market.
+It was intended that the 8800 was to have been replaced by the VAX 9000 on the high end, but this project failed.
+Instead, the VAX 6000, originally a mid-range model replacing the 8700/8500, was upgraded to provide almost the same level of performance of the 8800 but at half the cost.
 All of these were replaced by the VAX 7000/10000 in July 1992.
 These are single-chip implementations based on the NVAX CPU and are the final dedicated VAX machines.